GlacioHack/xdem/doc/source/index.md

 It exposes **an intuitive object-based API to foster accessibility**, and strives **to be computationally scalable** through Dask.

-Additionally, through its sister-package [GeoUtils](https://geoutils.readthedocs.io/en/stable/), it is built on top of core geospatial packages (Rasterio, GeoPandas, PyProj) and numerical packages (NumPy, Xarray, SciPy) to provide **consistent higher-level functionalities at the interface of DEMs and elevation point cloud objects**.
+Additionally, through its sister-package [GeoUtils](https://geoutils.readthedocs.io/en/stable/), xDEM is built on top of core geospatial packages (Rasterio, GeoPandas, PyProj) and numerical packages (NumPy, Xarray, SciPy) to provide **consistent higher-level functionalities at the interface of DEMs and elevation point cloud objects**.